FREE UK Shipping on orders over £75 | Due to a cyber attack on Royal Mail we have temporarily suspended international shipping

 Among the writers included here are such major figures as G. K. Chesterton and Margery Allingham, along with a host of lesser-known discoveries whose best stories are among the unsung riches of the golden age of British crime fiction between the two world wars.

-Author: Martin Edwards
+Author: Edited by Martin Edwards

 Brand: British Library Publishing